-- (1) Includes number of restricted stock units granted, plus dividend equivalents through December 31, 2018.
-Also includes restricted stock units that are not subject to forfeiture and will be paid out upon the officers' separation from the company. - (2) Value of restricted stock units calculated using the \$31.64 per share closing price of our common stock on December 31, 2018. - (3) This column shows performance shares granted, plus dividend equivalents accrued through December 31, 2018.
+(1) Includes number of restricted stock units granted, plus dividend equivalents through December 31, 2021.
+Also includes restricted stock units that are not subject to forfeiture and will be paid out upon the officers' separation from the company.

+(2) Value of restricted stock units calculated using the \$60.22 per share closing price of our common stock on December 31, 2021.

+- (3) This column shows performance shares granted, plus dividend equivalents accrued through December 31, 2021.
 Dividend equivalents were calculated using the closing price of our common stock on the dividend payment date.
-The award grants for the 2017-2019 performance period are shown at 112% of the target grant based on company performance to date above target performance from the start of the performance period that ends on December 31, 2019.
-The award grants for the 2018-2020 performance period are shown at 57% of the target grant based on company performance to date below target performance from the start of the performance period that ends on December 31, 2020.
-The actual number of shares that could be issued upon settlement of these awards may be more or less than the amounts shown in the table. - (4) Value of performance shares calculated using the \$31.64 per share closing price of our common stock on December 31, 2018. - (5) 100% of the shares listed will vest on December 31, 2019. - (6) 100% of the shares listed will vest on December 31, 2020.
+The award grants for the 2020-2022 performance period are shown at maximum.
+The award grants for the 2021-2023 performance period are shown at target.
+The actual number of shares that could be issued upon settlement of these awards may be more or less than the amounts shown in the table. - (4) Value of performance shares calculated using the \$60.22 per share closing price of our common stock on December 31, 2021. - (5) 100% of the shares listed will vest on December 31, 2022. - (6) 100% of the shares listed will vest on December 31, 2023. - (7) 100% of the shares will vest on September 24, 2022. - (8) 100% of the shares listed will vest on July 28, 2024. - (9) 100% of the shares listed will vest on July 28, 2025. - (10) 100% of the shares listed will vest on August 28, 2022.

-2018 Stock Vested Table
+2021 Stock Vested

-For the year 2018, the table below provides, for each of our named executive officers, the number of stock awards vested and the value realized due to the vesting.
+For the year 2021, the table below provides, for each of our named executive officers, the number of stock awards vested and the value realized due to the vesting.

-Stock Awards
+Name Stock Awards

-Name Number of Shares Acquired on Vesting (#)(1) Value Realized on Vesting (\$)(2)
+Number of Shares Acquired on Vesting (#)(1) Value Realized on Vesting (\$)(2)

-Michael J. Covey 116,099 4,064,626

-Jerald W. Richards 23,696 829,597

-Eric J. Cremers 40,827 1,429,353
+Eric J. Cremers 35,744 1,966,635

+Jerald W. Richards 21,971 1,208,844

+Ashlee Townsend Cribb - -

-Thomas J. Temple 18,873 660,744
+Thomas J. Temple 15,354 844,777

+Michele L. Tyler 1,078 55,172

-Darin R. Ball 3,320 116,233
+Darin R. Ball 13,607 748,657

-- (1) This column shows the gross number of performance shares earned for the performance period 2016-2018, plus dividends accrued during the performance period.
-During the performance period, the company's annualized TSR was 9.33%, which ranked the company approximately 12 % above the median performance of the company's performance peers during the performance period, and the company's aggregate TSR for the 2016-2018 performance period was 30.74%, which ranked the company at 56th compared to the NAREIT All Equities REIT Index companies , resulting in a multiplier of 167.7% being applied to the target grant of performance shares.
-The Compensation Committee approved settlement of the performance shares in February 2019 and actual settlement occurred in the same month, which included withholding for tax purposes and the resulting receipt of fewer shares by each named executive officer than shown in the table.
-Additionally, this column includes restricted stock units that vested in 2018 plus dividends accrued during the vesting period. - (2) The value of the performance shares was calculated using the \$35.01 per share closing price of company common stock on February 14, 2019 (the date Compensation Committee approved payment of the awards).
+- (1) This column includes the gross number of performance shares earned for the performance period 2019-2021, plus dividends accrued during the performance period.
+The Compensation Committee approved settlement of the performance shares in February 2022 and actual settlement occurred in the same month, which included withholding for tax purposes and the resulting receipt of fewer shares by each named executive officer than shown in the table.
+Additionally, this column includes restricted stock units that vested in 2021 plus dividends accrued during the vesting period. - (2) The value of the performance shares was calculated using the \$55.02 per share closing price of company common stock on February 10, 2022 (the date the Compensation Committee approved payment of the awards).
 The dividend equivalents were calculated using the closing stock price on the dividend payment dates.
 Restricted stock units are calculated using the market value of the underlying shares on the vesting date, including the market value of any dividend equivalents that have accrued on the underlying shares as of the vesting date.
 Dividend equivalents for restricted stock units are calculated using the closing price of our common stock on the dividend payment dates.